AraBlocks/reward-protocol-buffers/README.md

 | farmer | [AraId](#araid) |  |  |

 ### Agreement <a name="agreement"></a>
+An abstract agreement between two peers (a farmer and a requester) spelling out the terms of a task.
 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |
 | nonce | bytes |  |  |